Having a good VAG-COM scan tool can go a long way to help not only find a mechanical problem but to do some light modding.

 With that in mind they do work when used right

-The OBDeleven is a new VAG COM scan tool that is low cost and has most VCDS features.
+The OBDeleven is a dedciated VAG COM scan tool that has most all VCDS features.

 It is a Bluetooth dongle that pairs with a smartphone and allows you to check for errors or do modifications.